- Exposure: 1/15th second @ f/16

-An absolute fantastic view.
+An absolutely fantastic view.

 An unforgettable experience.

 This exciting expedition comes complete with exercise, scenic landscapes, amazing wildlife, and primitive camping on location.
 Additionally, one can expect to find many interesting subjects to photograph along the way, ranging from beautiful rock formations to the artistic graffiti left by residents and visitors.
 This entire area is an incredible vista surrounded by endless waves of green woodlands in the Daniel Boone National Forest.
 Furthermore, on a clear day from the summit, the scenic view of Cave Run Lake in the distant background is astonishing.
-Take a moment and tour my many other images captured from the top of Lockegee Rock.
+Please take a moment and tour my many other images captured from the top of Lockegee Rock.
 Visit my gallery on Fine Art America.

 Lockegee Rock is a short trip from town.

 Although in a relatively isolated area, Lockegee Rock is not a long, arduous journey from town.
 Starting the trip from the nearby city of Morehead is a short 15-minute excursion.
 Several local hotels and motels are readily available year-round; however, with Morehead State University nearby, hotel reservations are a wise idea.
 Additionally, one may find great solitude and amenable accommodation in one of the many local campgrounds as well.
 Also, the local area affords the opportunity for camping, ranging from RV parks to primitive tent sites.
 More information is available about the local area in some of my other travel photography.
-See my featured images, visit Bay Light-Cave Run Lake Kentucky.
+See my featured images, and visit Bay Light-Cave Run Lake, Kentucky.

-Although I do consider a trip to the summit a low-level to moderate hike; it’s not that difficult!
+Although I do consider a trip to the summit a low-level to moderate hike, it’s not that difficult!